MoctarSidibe/rdgtt-portail/DOCKER_SECRETS_SETUP.md

 ## Overview
 This guide explains how to implement Docker Secrets for secure configuration management in the R-DGTT Portail project.

+## ⚠️ **Current Status: Environment Variables**
+Due to compatibility issues with Docker Secrets in the current setup, the project now uses **environment variables** for configuration management.
+This provides a simpler and more reliable approach for deployment.

 ## 🚀 Step-by-Step Implementation

 ### Step 1: Create Secrets Directory